martinmts/KeyboardMaestroMacros/get-bible-verses-from-accordance/README.md

 ## Instructions

 ### Step 1.
-Download all files in this folder.
+Download all files in the three subfolders of this folder.

-1. The Keyboard Maestro macro file.
+1. The Keyboard Maestro macro files.

 2. The two AppleScript files.